Williams Brothers Begin

 MARSHALLTOWN capped off 2020 with the purchase of Minneapolis-based Gatorback, a company specializing in premium mortar boards and mortar pans.

 From the beginning, the Williams brothers customized and improved upon the tools they made for their customers.
 MARSHALLTOWN introduced its Xtralite® Finishing Trowel in 1928—the forged aluminum mounting was a big change and upgrade from the heavier, malleable iron mounting that had been used for decades.
 The company also began offering aluminum hawks and darbies as lighter alternatives to the traditional heavier wooden versions.
 In 1930, MARSHALLTOWN employee J.B.
-Troutner was issued a patented for a handle that would be molded onto a brick trowel to prevent twisting.
+Troutner was issued a patent for a handle that would be molded onto a brick trowel to prevent twisting.
 MARSHALLTOWN’s innovation continued as the company developed new products like the Enforcer™ drywall texture sprayer, and further improved upon existing products by adding indestructible bumpers to end mushrooming on brick trowel handles and developing patented technology to offer PermaShape® trowels.